salim-benhamadi/TabularOCR/README.rst

 - **Configurable Settings**: Provides a range of configuration options to fine-tune the table extraction process, including options for adjusting image pre-processing (e.g., deskewing, denoising, and binarization), OCR engine settings (e.g., language packs, character whitelists), and output formatting (e.g., column delimiters, date formats).

-- **Embedded OCR Engines**: TableOCR comes bundled with several popular OCR engines, including Tesseract and LSTM-based models, ensuring high accuracy and flexibility in table extraction.
+- **Embedded OCR Engines**: TabularOCR comes bundled with several popular OCR engines, including Tesseract and LSTM-based models, ensuring high accuracy and flexibility in table extraction.
 Additional OCR engines can be easily integrated, thanks to the modular design of the library.

-- **Seamless Integration**: Designed with a user-friendly API, TableOCR can be easily integrated into your existing Python projects, allowing for efficient table data extraction and analysis workflows, enabling applications in areas such as data mining, research, and business intelligence.
+- **Seamless Integration**: Designed with a user-friendly API, TabularOCR can be easily integrated into your existing Python projects, allowing for efficient table data extraction and analysis workflows, enabling applications in areas such as data mining, research, and business intelligence.

 Installation
 ------------

-TableOCR can be installed from PyPI using pip:
+TabularOCR can be installed from PyPI using pip:

 .. code-block:: bash

-    pip install tableocr
+    pip install TabularOCR

 Usage
 -----

-Here's a simple example of how to use TableOCR to extract tables from an image file:
+Here's a simple example of how to use TabularOCR to extract tables from an image file:

 .. code-block:: python

-    from tableocr import TableOCR
+    from tabularocr import TabularOCR

-    # Initialize the TableOCR instance
+    # Initialize the TabularOCR instance
-    ocr = TableOCR()
+    ocr = TabularOCR()

     # Path to the input image or PDF file
     image_path = "path/to/image.png"